-One application I wrote has both C and C++ versions.
+A C application I wrote needed random access to in-memory data the application created.
 I wanted search routines for C that would do what the C++ map and set STL datatypes do.
 A base requirement (for me) is that the routines be open source, not proprietary.
 A few minutes search turned up hsearch and tsearch.
 Both are in the Single Unix Specification and both are part of GNU libc.
 I am sure there are other similar routines on the web.

 hsearch is pretty useless because one must provide a fixed size for the table (which cannot be increased).
 And there is no way to empty the table.
 I won't mention hsearch again.